-After considerable exploration and site preparation activity, mining started from Pit 1 (Plate 1), and ore processing soon followed with the plant commissioned in July 1981.
+After considerable exploration and site preparation activity, mining started from Pit 1 (Photo 1), and ore processing soon followed with the plant commissioned in July 1981.
 The first drum of uranium oxide was produced on 13 August 1981.

 Mining from Pit 1 finished in December 1994 and finished from Pit 3 in November 2012.
-The last processing of stockpiled ore and the final drum of uranium oxide was produced on 8 January 2021 (Plate 2) completing the mine's operational stage after producing a total of 132,000 tonnes of uranium oxide.
+The last processing of stockpiled ore and the final drum of uranium oxide was produced on 8 January 2021 (Photo 2) completing the mine's operational stage after producing a total of 132,000 tonnes of uranium oxide.
+The former Ranger mine is now in the closure phase.